 Without prejudice save as to costs and subject to contract

-We have been instructed on behalf of [Your name] to write to you on a “without prejudice” basis, in light of the ongoing consultation with a view to his redundancy.
-I understand that discussions are underway with a view to resolving the matter by way of a Settlement Agreement, and we are instructed to take up correspondence on [Your name]’s behalf.
+We have been instructed by [Name] to write on a “without prejudice” basis concerning the consultation underway about his redundancy.
+I gather that discussions are currently taking place with a view to resolving the matter by means of a Settlement Agreement and we are instructed to conduct communications on behalf of [Name].

-We have considered your draft Settlement Agreement dated 22 December 2014.
+We have considered your draft Settlement Agreement dated [Date].
 The proposed Termination Payment consists of the following sums (Clause 2.1):

 - £4,583.84 as damages for breaching Clause 4 of the Employee’s contract of employment; and